 As a company in the financial services industry, we understand that we manage our clients’ savings and investments and guide them in building their futures and their families’ security and confidence.
 We take this responsibility very seriously and believe that in creating indirect financial benefits for customers of our group companies, we represent a positive force in society.
 We effectively enable these customers to manage their retirement and healthcare needs, accumulate wealth and achieve financial security through prudent investments and, through providing financial advice, help foster financial literacy.
 This provides an important contribution to a prosperous, empowered society.

 We depend on the people in our group of companies for the success of our business.
-Together with our group of companies, we employ approximately 30,000 diverse and talented people, many of whom fulfill the role of trusted advisor to their customers, helping them address their financial and insurance needs, creating bonds of professionalism and mutual respect.
+Together with our group companies, we employ approximately 33,700 diverse and talented people worldwide.

 Business Partners and Governments

 Our group companies source an array of goods and services from a broad spectrum of suppliers.
 We encourage these providers to offer environmentally and socially responsible products and services.
 This allows us to build a strong and sustainable supply chain that collectively plays a responsible role in society.

-We, at Power Corporation, and including our publicly traded operating companies Great-West Lifeco and IGM Financial, made $4.0 billion in payments to suppliers and various levels of government in 2020, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.
+Power Corporation, and our publicly traded operating companies, Great-West Lifeco and IGM Financial, made $4.2 billion in payments to suppliers and various levels of government in 2021, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.